jdkato/markdata/README.md

 - Human-friendly markup: less non-prose content means shorter files, which are easier to update and maintain.

+See [*Fixing Markdown’s shortcomings with Python*](https://medium.com/@jdkato/fixing-markdowns-shortcomings-with-python-cf1d31450e56) for more information.

 ## Installation

 > :exclamation: Markdata requires Python >= 3.6.0. :exclamation: